agilepro/software-craftsmanship/docs/Management/Agile/waterfall-fails-benefits.md

 *   corresponding changes in other parts of the code
 *   changes in tests for that code
-*   re-run tests that have been run that don’t need changing
+*   re-run tests that have been run that don't need changing
 *   slips in the schedule & costs due to schedule changes
 *   potential new bugs due to the change